-The Bullying Policy is supported by extensive Administrative Regulations.
-You can obtain a copy of these regulations by calling the Instructional Office at (203) 255-8372.
+The Bullying Policy is supported by extensive Administrative Regulations which define the work of the District's Safe School Climate Plan.
+You can obtain a copy of these regulations by calling the Instructional Office at (203) 255-8372 or by going on-line.